Probate Q&A Series How do I file a final and amended final accounting in North Carolina probate?

 2. Explain each change and attach revised schedules or vouchers.

-3. File the amended version with the Clerk of Superior Court and pay any additional fee.
+3. File the amended version with the Clerk of Superior Court.

-5. File proof of service and request allowance of the amendment.
+5. Request review and allowance of the amendment.

 6. Obtain the Court’s Allowance

 Once the clerk or judge signs off on the final (or amended) accounting, you receive an order allowing your report.
-You then ask for the order of final distribution to close the estate formally.
+You then complete any remaining steps required by the clerk to close the estate formally.

-This process releases you from further financial responsibility as personal representative.
+This process may release you from further financial responsibility as personal representative, subject to later-discovered matters or other legal obligations.

 Key Steps to Filing Final and Amended Final Accountings